tsi1221/group--9/README.md

     Provide access to legal services for remote users.

-    Ensure compliance with Ethiopian legal and data protection standards.
+    Ensure compliance with Ethiopian legal and data protection standards

 7. Target Audience / Beneficiaries